-The Viral TikTok Video That Explains Vaccine Science — And Makes You Laugh
+The Viral TikTok That Explains Vaccine Science — And Makes You Laugh

 If you can find a better way to explain why putting messenger RNA into a cell so it will make an antigen that will prompt the generation of neutralizing antibodies that will protect someone from COVID-19, I'd love to see it.

-The best part: Krishna works at NPR as a DevOps engineer based in New York City.
+The best part: Krishna works at NPR as a development and operations engineer based in New York City.

-NPR editor Suzette Lohmeyer caught up with the 32-year-old tech expert by day, videographer by night to ask him a few questions about his video that took just two days to film and edit, but has garnered more than 6 million views on TikTok alone according to Fast Company.
+NPR editor Suzette Lohmeyer caught up with the 32-year-old tech expert by day, videographer by night, to ask him a few questions about his video, which took just two days to film and edit but has garnered more than 6 million views on TikTok alone according to Fast Company.

-What motivated you to make this TikTok video?
+What motivated you to make this TikTok?

-I knew there was a lot of fear and misinformation about the vaccine so I wanted to show in an entertaining way that this vaccine is not what they thought and ease their minds.
+I knew there was a lot of fear and misinformation about the vaccine, so I wanted to show in an entertaining way that this vaccine is not what they thought and ease their minds.

 How did you come up with the idea of "fork hands" to represent the coronavirus spike protein?

-So I was doing a lot of research on the vaccine and the key component to it was the spike protein.
-There was a fork on my table where I was writing the skit and that clicked for me.
-Fork = Coronavirus Spike Protein.
+So I was doing a lot of research on the vaccine, and the key component to it was the spike protein.
+There was a fork on my table where I was writing the skit, and that clicked for me.
+Fork = coronavirus spike protein.

-Has making explainer videos been something you've been into for a while or did you just start with this one?
+Has making explainer videos been something you've been into for a while, or did you just start with this one?

 I've been making TikToks since the start of the pandemic as a creative outlet.
 And I've attempted to explain a lot of current events, like India's farmers protest, in an easy way, along with just comedic skits.

-How do you make the videos?
+How do you make the TikToks?
 And are you a solo act?

 I just shoot these skits with my iPhone and edit on my PC by myself.
 I did have to ask my girlfriend to push the record button while I had "fork hands."

-Any more COVID videos you're working on?
-Or other videos in the works?
+Any more COVID-19 ideas you're working on?

 I am working on a video about why two doses are needed for the mRNA vaccine.
 I'm also trying to make a skit in support of #StopAAPIHate.